umbraco/UmbracoDocs/11/umbraco-cms/fundamentals/setup/install/running-umbraco-on-a-mac.md

 To do this follow the [Install using .NET CLI](install-umbraco-with-templates.md#install-the-template) guide.

-with the templates installed on your system, it is now possible to create Umbraco projects.
+With the templates installed on your system, it is now possible to create Umbraco projects.

 To create a project, there are two options:

 - Continue creating projects using the .NET CLI.
 - Create new projects using Visual Studio.

-To create new projects using Visual Studio, you can use the [Install using Visual Studio](visual-studio.md) guide to do so.
+To create new projects using Visual Studio, you can use the [Install using Visual Studio](visual-studio.md) guide.

 Once you create a new project it will use SQLite by default on Mac.